Melbourne trio who based footy fans sentenced to jail

 The men lashed out in a “gross and unjustifiable” way towards the victims, he said.

-Video showed the victims, Leonard Tricario and David Raeside, being repeatedly kicked and punched as they lay on the ground in Wellington Parade
+Video showed the victims, Leonard Tricarico and David Raeside, being repeatedly kicked and punched as they lay on the ground in Wellington Parade.

 Magistrate Reynolds said the victims, who were also drunk at the time, suffered “significant physical injuries” and the crime was having an “ongoing impact” on their lives.